 Today’s breakfast dish is called by some “egg n’ the hole” among other names, but in my parents’ house, it was always called a Hollywood Egg, and my mom always made it with an onion bagel — never a slice of bread.
 It was also always made with butter, garlic salt, and a whole lotta love.

-This is our main course for brunch this weekend!
 Have you invited anyone to yours?
 I hope it’s lovely!

 - 2 teaspoons unsalted butter

 - 1 whole onion bagel, cut in half

 - 2 eggs